This is the third article in our Voices of Peanut Farming series.

 Tapping the Well of Research in Water Shortage’s Wake

-Peanuts are water efficient compared to other nuts.
+Peanuts are water-efficient compared to other nuts.
 And the majority of peanuts produced in the United States rely exclusively on rainwater.
 In the Southwest, however, the drier climate in the region provides some natural relief against diseases that appear in more humid conditions.
 So irrigation is required and preferred.
-But the ongoing drought has put a strain on water resources, and has motivated peanut farmers in the region to invest in new research and techniques to sustain their farms.
+But the ongoing drought has put a strain on water resources and has motivated peanut farmers in the region to invest in new research and techniques to sustain their farms.

-New Mexico farmer, Jim Chandler, is a third generation peanut producer in Portales.
+New Mexico farmer, Jim Chandler, is a third-generation peanut producer in Portales.
 His family has grown a variety of crops over the years, but peanuts have been a regular part of their farm since 1965.
 For him, growing peanuts is almost a personal commitment to continuing a crop that helped his farm survive.

-“I’ve been actively involved with the New Mexico Peanut Research Board for 30 years…and we’re continually working on new ways to produce crops with lower inputs,” said Chandler.
+“I’ve been actively involved with the New Mexico Peanut Research Board for 30 years…and we’re continually working on new ways to produce crops with lower inputs,” Chandler said.
 “One of the big things we’re working on now is a dry tolerant peanut.
 And we’ve made some significant headway on that.
 We’ve got peanuts down to about 20% less moisture, less water than our original varieties while still maintaining a good yield so we’re hoping to see that research continue.”